Functor morphing and representations of automorphism groups of modules: Stratification on the irreducible representations and proofs of Theorems A and B

 Fix a functor $F\in \Cp$.
 We have a natural algebra map

 that restricts to an algebra map given explicitly by $\Phi_F(M)(\uu_{\alpha})(\uu_m)= \uu_{\alpha_M(m)}$ where $\alpha\in \Aut_{\Cp}(F)$ and $m\in F(M)$.

 \begin{theorem} The algebra homomorphism $\Phi_F(M)$ is surjective for every $M$.
-If $M$ is large enough then it is also injective. \end{theorem} \begin{proof} We know that the endomorphism algebra $\End_{\Aut_R(M)}(KF(M))$ is spanned by morphisms of the form $T_H$ for $H\subseteq F\oplus F$.
+If $M$ is large enough then $\Phi_F(M)$ is also injective. \end{theorem} \begin{proof} By Proposition \ref{prop:hom.space.basis} we know that the endomorphism algebra $\End_{\Aut_R(M)}(KF(M))$ is spanned by morphisms of the form $T_H(M)$ for $H\subseteq F\oplus F$.
 In Proposition \ref{prop:largest.F} we have seen that there is a dichotomy among such morphisms.
 Either they split via $KF'(M)$ for some $F'\prec F$, or they are induced by an automorphism of $F$.
 We will write $B_1$ for the set of the first type of morphisms and $B_2$ for the set of the second type of morphisms.
-Thus, $\{T_H\}_{H\subseteq F\oplus F} = B_1\sqcup B_2$.
+Thus, $\{T_H(M)\}_{H\subseteq F\oplus F} = B_1\sqcup B_2$.

-The representation $\ol{KF(M)}$ is a characteristic subrepresentation of $KF(M)$, and restriction therefore gives us a surjective algebra morphism By the definition of $\ol{KF(M)}$, the kernel of $p$ includes exactly those morphisms that split via $KF'(M)$ for some $F'\prec F$.
+The representation $\ol{KF(M)}$ is a characteristic subrepresentation of $KF(M)$, and restriction therefore gives us a surjective algebra morphism By the definition of $\ol{KF(M)}$, and by semisimplicity, the kernel of $p$ is spanned by all morphisms of the form $KF(M)\to V\to KF(M)$, where $V$ is an irreducible $F'$-typical representation, for some $F'<F$.
+This means that $\Ker(p)$ is spanned by morphisms that split via $KF'(M)$ for some $F'\prec F$.
 But this is exactly $\Span B_1$.
 It follows that the image of $p$ is spanned by $p(B_2)$.
 But this is the same as the image of $\Phi_F(M)$, proving surjectivity.

 For the injectivity, assume that $M$ is big enough.
-Proposition \ref{prop:hom.space.basis} tells us that $\{T_H\}_{H\subseteq F\oplus F}$ is linearly independent.
+Proposition \ref{prop:hom.space.basis} tells us that $\{T_H(M)\}_{H\subseteq F\oplus F}$ is linearly independent.
 Then the fact that $\Ker(p)$ is spanned by $B_1$ implies that $p(B_2)$ is a linearly independent set.
 Since $p(B_2)$ is the same as the image of the group elements in $\Aut_{\Cp}(F)$ under $\Phi_F(M)$, we get that $\Phi_F(M)$ is also injective in this case. \end{proof}